What to pack for Paris in September

 Paris in September

-Below you will find my list of top travel items for traveling to Europe in early fall.
+Below is my list of top travel items for traveling to Europe in early fall.

 Scarf or Shawl